lheywang/Opale/documentation/build.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^
 CMakeLists.txt
 ^^^^^^^^^^^^^^^^^^^^^^^^^^
-This file handle all of the stuff around the C compilation into executable.
+This file handle all of the stuff around the C / C++ compilation into executable.
 Syntax is standard for a CMake file, at the exeception of the target_sources command to add a file.
 Repeat is as many times as needed.